fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 **Locally**

 Registering components globally ensures that even if you want to stop using that component, it will be a part of your final build.
-This results in an increase in JavaScript code that the users have to download.
+This increases the JavaScript code that users have to download.
 To avoid bloated code, we recommend registering the component locally.

-In your JavaScript code, use the `Vue.component()` method to register the vue-fusioncharts component locally.
-To register locally, use `Vue.component()` instead of `Vue.use()`, the rest of the code remains same.
+In your JavaScript code, use the `Vue.component()` method to register the `vue-fusioncharts` component locally.
+Use `Vue.component()` instead of `Vue.use()`, the rest of the code remains same.
 Refer to the code below:

 ```JavaScript
 Vue.component('fusioncharts', VueFusionCharts, FusionCharts, FusionMaps, California);